mariuslbraun/climate-trade-distribution-sensitivity/README.md

 in Germany in a CGE model calibrated to GTAP 10 data (Aguiar et al. 2019).
 We find that the negative consumption effect of CO2 pricing is highest for the low-income group, whereas the negative income effect is highest for the high-income group and exceeds the consumption effect.
 The low-income group benefits most from (per capita-based redistribution of) carbon pricing revenues and receives social transfers such that poor households can be better off with such climate policies than without them.
 CO2 pricing of imports at the EU border strengthens these distributional effects and is mainly beneficial for the low-income group.

-To check the robustness of our findings, we conduct a distributional sensitivity analysis of relevant sets of elasticity parameter values within our CGE model.
+To check the robustness of our findings, we conduct a distributional sensitivity analysis of relevant sets of parameter values within our CGE model.
 The sensitivity analysis is carried out using the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 In this repo, we provide R code for generating parameter spaces for the sensitivity analysis, processing the output files from the model runs and generating histograms of the resulting welfare effect distributions.

 ## 1. Setup